mkouba/rivieradev2025/slides/build_mcp_servers.md

 ### Execution model

-- [~] A server feature method may use blocking or non-blocking logic
+- [~] Feature methods may be blocking or non-blocking logic
 - [~] Execution model is determined by the method signature and additional annotations such as `@Blocking`, `@NonBlocking`, `@RunOnVirtualThread` or `@Transactional`

 ---